dxFeed/dxfeed-graal-cxx-api/README.md

 ### Linux

-Only x64 versions are supported.
+Only x64 versions are prebuilt.

 #### libc compatibility